Color Psychology: How Colors Impact Human Behavior and Emotion

 This instinct of ours in relation to color goes deeper than simply preferring one over another; our brains automatically associate certain colors with certain emotions and characteristics.
 Brands have also picked up on this phenomenon, adopting specific hues to use throughout their visual identities, from their logos to their website design.

 Whether you’re currently choosing the perfect color palette for a creative project, renovating your home or are simply intrigued by the complexities of the human mind, read on to discover more.
-Here’s a look into color psychology and the relationship between individual colors and their meanings:
+Here’s a look into color psychology and the relationship between individual colors, complementary colors and their meanings:

 What is color psychology?